josephcrowell/NBA2K17-Browser/README.md

 # Features
 - fast and awesome
 - supports **NBA2K16** and **NBA2K17** on PC (via Steam)
-- view the hex data for any file
+- view the hex data of any file
-- view the raw text for any file
+- view the raw text of any file
 - view `.dds` textures
 - neat organized lists and UI
 - view the contents of `.iff` archive files